Shailendra114/Appliances-Energy-Prediction/README.md

 # Aim of Project:-
 Experimental data used to create regression models of appliances energy use in a low energy building.
 # Attribute information:-
-date time year-month-day hour:minute:second Appliances, energy use in Wh
+date time year-month-day hour:minute:second.
+Appliances, energy use in Wh.